DevtripAccessManager/DTAM/README.md

 Provide ActionScript SWC to integrate access management functionality with AIR based application developed in AS3.

+> `DTAccessManager-Chromeless.swc`

+This SWC will provide the access management functionality which is based on use time/duration (say 30 days).
+And it will be reffered as **case-1** with below documentation.

+> `DTAccessManager-Chromeless-time+use.swc`

+This SWC will provide the access management functionality which is based on use time/duration (say 30 days) or use count (say 5 [this need to be set on specific event of the app]).
+And it will be reffered as **case-2** with below documentation.

 ## Goal

 This packages provide an access manager SWC component, which can easily be installed with AIR based applications, being developed using AS3 and/or MXML.